UlrichBecker/command_line_option_parser/README.md

 Code-example
 ------------
-You can also find a practical example of using tis module in this repository: https://github.com/UlrichBecker/ioctl4bash
+You can also find a practical example of using this module in this repository: https://github.com/UlrichBecker/ioctl4bash

 Example for classical order: first options, second non-options,